fkyprianou/deved-platform/content/blog/en/build-a-faq-answering-service-with-chatgpt-and-vonage-ai-studio.md

 As you can see, ChatGPT is very powerful.
 We’ll use the GPT API today to create a FAQ (Frequently Asked Questions) answering service with [Vonage AI Studio](https://www.vonage.com/communications-apis/ai-studio/?icmp=l3nav%7Cl3nav_gototheaistudiooverviewpage_novalue), a Low-Code / No-Code conversational AI platform that helps businesses handle complex customer interactions through voice and text.

-What benefits does using GPT-3 as a base model bring in a FAQ answering service with  [Vonage AI Studio](https://www.vonage.com/communications-apis/ai-studio/?icmp=l3nav%7Cl3nav_gototheaistudiooverviewpage_novalue)?
+What benefits does using GPT 3.5 Turbo as a base model bring in a FAQ answering service with  [Vonage AI Studio](https://www.vonage.com/communications-apis/ai-studio/?icmp=l3nav%7Cl3nav_gototheaistudiooverviewpage_novalue)?
 Since OpenAI uses [Large Language Models (LLM)](https://www.nvidia.com/en-us/deep-learning-ai/solutions/large-language-models/#:~:text=Codify%20Intelligence%20with%20Large%20Language,transforming%20domains%20through%20learned%20knowledge.) technology, it reduces the time spent training an Agent.
 Instead of manually creating intents and activity sets, developers can input a bulk of text and set fallbacks with custom responses.
 Additionally, it allows the opportunity to fine-tune the Agent to answer queries beyond the training data provided.

 For example, we might train our model today by inputting potential customer questions, creating intents for each question, addressing utterances, testing for input mismatch, and optimizing based on results.
 In contrast, we will train our data tomorrow by inputting a bulk of text instead of intents and creating fallbacks with custom responses.